install.packages("igraph")

 Load Packages

-We will strat with loading the following packages:
+We will start with loading the following packages:

 library(igraph)